 - November 15, 2014 - February 15, 2015 - Individual enrollment period

-- NEW DATE Mail - October 1, 2013; Online - November, 2014: SHOP enrollment opens, businesses can enroll throughout the year in either SHOP or Private Exchanges.
-DELAY - Online SHOP registration will not be available until November 2014.
+- November 15, 2014 - SHOP online enrollment opens, businesses can enroll throughout the year in either SHOP or Private Exchanges.

 Whether you choose to offer health insurance coverage (or not) affects your business model.
 It affects your allocation of part-time versus full-time employment, compensation/benefits plan, and employee retention and attraction.

 Consult with an attorney, accountant, human resource (HR) consultant, insurance agent, or other advisors when making decisions regarding employer-sponsored health coverage.